List of ambassadors of Switzerland to France: Ambassadors of Switzerland to France

-"The head of mission in Paris realises very early that in a capital of the Occident, which adds to the prestige of an unparalleled past the reality of an intense political and international life, it is not enough to be a diplomat.
-Simple professional virtuosity, even at its peak, is not everything, far from it.
-Access to the capital's circles, and therefore not only to official circles, puts the representative of a country small or large, weak or powerful, distant or close in contact with an intellectual and social elite as demanding for themselves as for the foreigner."
+"The head of mission in Paris quickly realises that, in a Western capital which combines the prestige of an unparalleled past with the reality of an intense political and international life, it is not enough simply to be a diplomat.
+Professional virtuosity alone, even at its highest level, is far from sufficient.
+Access to the capital's circles – and therefore not only to official ones – brings the representative of a country, whether small or large, weak or powerful, distant or close, into contact with an intellectual and social elite that is as demanding of itself as it is of foreigners."